endel/gamebundler/README.md

 **💨 Vaporware alert**

 _This was just a naive experimentation of mine.
-Not being actively worked on, but I decided to open-source in case somebody finds it useful._
+It is not being actively worked on, but I decided to open-source in case somebody finds it useful._

 - [See "compile-time" asset bundle here](https://github.com/endel/gamebundler/blob/master/packages/example/pixijs/assets.bundle.ts)
 - [See loading the bundle](https://github.com/endel/gamebundler/blob/master/packages/example/pixijs/index.ts#L5)